Does HR data processing require registration under data protection laws?

 In South Africa, the person at the employer who is given the Information Officer role is responsible for:

-- encouraging compliance with the Personal Information Protection Act, 2013 (“POPI”);
+- encouraging compliance with the Personal Information Protection Act, (POPIA);

-- working with the Regulator in the event of POPI investigations.
+- working with the Regulator in the event of POPIA investigations; and,

 The Information Officer must be registered with the Regulator.
-Employers are generally not required to register data under the Protection of Personal Information Act (2013).
-That said, responsible parties must get permission from Regulators in certain instances, including when:
+Employers are generally not required to register data under the Protection of Personal Information Act.
+That said, responsible parties must get permission from Information Regulators in certain instances, including when:

-Responsible parties are also expected to register data in advance with the Regulator when information is being processed for the purposes of credit reporting or criminal/unlawful/questionable content.
+Responsible parties are also expected to register data in advance with the Information Regulator when personal information is being processed for the purposes of credit reporting or behavior or objectionable conduct on behalf of third parties (Sec.
+57(1)(b) and (c), POPIA).